-We propose our web-based system, the MetTel EIS Portal, which provides web-based access to all MetTel support systems.
+We propose our the MetTel EIS Portal, which provides web-based access to all MetTel support systems.
 The MetTel EIS Portal assists customers with pricing, ordering, billing, customer support, inventory, reporting, and SLA management in an automated, easy-to-use, graphically based online system.